-Why do some races cost more than others?
+Why do some ultra races cost more than others?

 Our aim is to keep the cost as low as possible for each competitor.
-That said, some events cost more to host than others and that’s why there may be a slight variation in the cost of each race.
+That said, some events cost more to host than others.
+For this reason, there may be a slight variation in the cost of each race.

 Is my deposit refundable?

 The deposit that you pay upon registration is non-refundable and non-transferable.

 It is very rare that people get lost in an ultramarathon and if they do it is for a very short period.
 There are flags, or other bright markers, every 40 metres and there are checkpoints every 10 km.
 You will also be given a GPS tracker for most 250 and 125 events upon race registration so we will be able to keep tabs on where you are at all times.

 Kit lists can be found on the race pages and will also be sent to competitors upon registration.
 Each info pack differs slightly per race and contains both mandatory and recommended items.

 Depending on the ultra race location you may or may not need vaccinations.
 Please check the downloadable info pack available on each race page for further information.

 Can my family/friends come out to the finish line?